 3 things to know about Medicare eligibility and enrollment:

-- If not, you can apply during certain enrollment periods.
+- If not automatically enrolled, you can apply during certain enrollment periods.

-- To qualify, you must meet certain age, residency, or disability criteria.
+- To qualify for Medicare, you must meet certain age, residency, or disability criteria.

-In order to qualify for Medicare coverage, you must be at least 65 and a citizen (or permanent legal resident) of the United States.
-You may also qualify if you’re under 65 and have a disability.
+Medicare eligibility typically requires that you are age 65 and a citizen (or permanent legal resident) of the United States.
+You may also qualify if you’re under 65 and have a qualifying condition or disability.

-Some people are enrolled in Medicare automatically.
-If you’re not enrolled automatically, you can enroll on your own.
+Many people are enrolled in Medicare automatically.
+If you don’t qualify for automatic Medicare enrollment, you can enroll on your own.

-You may be enrolled automatically if one of the following applies to you:
+You may be enrolled in Original Medicare automatically if one of the following applies to you:

 - You’re turning 65 and already get Social Security benefits or benefits through the Railroad Retirement Board (RRB).